red-shadows-rs/pterodactyl-eggs/src/frameworks/angular/README.md

 npm install; {{STARTUP_CMD}}
 ```

+- Automatically installs dependencies.
+- Runs the specified `STARTUP_CMD`.
-**Note:** For Angular default dev server to be accessible, you often need to bind to `0.0.0.0`.
+- **Note:** For Angular default dev server to be accessible, you often need to bind to `0.0.0.0`.
 Ensure your `npm start` script does this (e.g., `ng serve --host 0.0.0.0`) or modify the startup command variable.

 ## 🐳 Docker Images